-At Aldeburgh our overarching aim for English in the national curriculum is to promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written word, and to develop their love of literature through widespread reading for enjoyment.
+At Aldeburgh Primary School our overarching aim for English in the national curriculum is to promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written word, and to develop their love of literature through widespread reading for enjoyment.

-We will set high expectations for children to appreciate our rich and varied literary heritage.
 At Aldeburgh our children will be taught to write clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences.
 They will be encouraged to use discussion in order to learn; they should be able to elaborate and explain clearly their understanding and ideas.
 We would expect our children to leave Aldeburgh school to be competent in the arts of speaking and listening, making formal presentations, demonstrating to others and participating in debate.

 At Aldeburgh Primary School we use Read Write Inc. Spelling for Years 2-6, which teaches spelling cumulatively and systematically with deliberate, focused practice.
 It builds upon the teaching strategies and spelling activities from Read Write Inc. Phonics.
 Spellings are taught every day.

 We have adopted ‘The Write Stuff’ by Jane Constantine to bring clarity and consistency to the mechanics of writing and to enable our children to write effectively and coherently.
 As a school, all children from Year 1 to Year 6 learn to write through the Write Stuff approach.
 This was developed by teacher and leading English consultant, Jane Considine.
 It is a fun, creative and rigorous approach to develop children’s writing.
 This approach allows children to apply basic skills, vocabulary and grammar knowledge to write effective sentences, which are full of impact and keep the reader interested.